praveen-golagani/praveen-golagani/README.md

 <tr>
 <td width="65%">

-I am an automation-focused QA professional with **hands-on experience** in building and maintaining **UI and API test automation** using modern tools and frameworks.
+I am a quality-focused fullstack qa professional with **hands-on experience** in building and maintaining **UI and API test automation** using modern tools and frameworks.

 My focus is on writing **reliable, maintainable automated tests**, improving test coverage, and continuously upskilling toward strong **SDET-level engineering practices**.